basicallydan/interfake/readme.md

 You can create as many HTTP request/response pairs as you like.
 I've put some simple examples below for your copy & paste pleasure, or you can look in `/examples-command-line` for some more complex examples.

-Run `interfake -?` for a full list of command-line options.
+Run `interfake --help` for a full list of command-line options.

 ### Conditional endpoints